 You can contribute to your goal at any time, this goes for withdrawing some funds or cashing out and completing your goal.

-🙋Just a quick heads up, the separation between your Spendable and your RoundUps and Savings are a visual separation.
-This means that although on your KOHO app, they are in different sections, when it comes to transaction, your KOHO account is all one account.
+🙋Just a quick heads up, the separation between your Spendable and your RoundUps and Savings is a visual separation.
+This means that although in your KOHO app, they are in different sections, when it comes to transactions, your KOHO account is all one account.
 If you have $10 in your Spendable and $5 in your RoundUps and $2 in a Savings Goal and make a purchase for $17, this transaction will pull funds from your RoundUps and Savings Goal.

 There you have it.
 With KOHO, you can save for your cake and eat it too.